newsuk/times-components/packages/ad/README.md

 These are the params which are specific to each slot on the page.
 We can have more than on the slot on the page.

-## Grapeshot & Brand Protection
+## Advert Brand Protection

+This mechanism helps us to determine if a certain Ad should not be shown on a particular page (e.g. because it contains terror or hate speech related content).

+### Web - With Grapeshot

 We use grapeshot as a Times brand safety mechanism.
 We send a request to the Grapeshot service with the article url and in response we get an array of category ids for that page which we then pass to GPT, using the `gs_cat` page targeting key.

-This mechanism helps us to determine if a certain Ad does should not go on a particular page (e.g. because it contains terror or hate speech related content).

-### Web

 For web we send a uri to grapeshot, who scan the page and return a list of categories they associate with that web page.
 These categories are then passed